dynamsoft-docs/document-normalizer-docs/_includes/api-reference/drawing-item-android.md

 **Parameters**

-`style`: An int value that representing the style ID.
+`style` An int value that representing the style ID.

 **Code Snippet**